OSHA Natural Gas Safety

 Heavier Than Air

 Liquefied gas is heavier than air, so when it leaks it will spread along the lowest areas from, and around the source.
 A clearly visible fog of gas will often be seen when there is a leak.
 Be aware that ignitable mixtures can spread beyond the immediate area.

-Conclusion: When a gas leak is detected, or when a hazardous equipment failure occurs in the system, the gas supply company or a qualified and trained technician with the correct tools will be required to perform the repairs.
+When a gas leak is detected, or when a hazardous equipment failure occurs in the system, the gas supply company or a qualified and trained technician with the correct tools will be required to perform the repairs.
 Always utilize these safety guidelines when working with natural gas.

-- Next Post: Shoring and Excavation Safety
+- Next Post: Shoring Up Excavation Safety

-- Previous Post: Asphalt Safety
+- Previous Post: Working Smarter with Asphalt Safety